-Guarantee is valid only for ICARO products with LTF/ EN certification 1.
+Warranty is only valid for ICARO products with LTF/ EN certification.

-What is covered by the guarantee?
+What is covered by the warranty?

-Provided that ICARO paragliders accept the fault the guarantee contains all necessary spare parts related to the replacement or repair of defective parts and working time.
+Provided that ICARO paragliders accept the fault the warranty contains all necessary spare parts related to the replacement or repair of defective parts and working time.